Jacksonville University Housing Contract (2021-2022)

 G. An additional fee may be assessed for housing that is provided outside the regular contract period.

-- Room assignments for new students are made by Residential Life staff.
+- Room assignments for new and returning students is a self-selecting process.
 Roommates are randomly matched by a computer program unless a student has requested a particular roommate(s) using the procedures defined by the Residential Life Office.
+Roommate preferences can be honored only if both students mutually request and confirm each other as roommates.

 - The University reserves the right to change a student’s housing assignment when deemed necessary, even once a student has already moved in.